 Not necessarily someone who has made millions of dollars playing poker.
 But preferably someone who is a winner, and has at least used the advice he or she is teaching with positive results.

 To check their credibility, you can look the author up on their about page.
-You can also use Sharkscope, ThePokerDB, Poker Table Ratings or any other tracking service.
+You can also use Sharkscope, ThePokerDB, or Poker Table Ratings.
 You might also look them up in a popular forum like 2+2, PartTimePoker or Pocket Fives.
 See what they’ve written, how much clout they have or if possible they’re just full of it.

 5. Ask Questions